gadiluna/in_nomine_function/README.md

 Here we'll show how to predict function names for a given binary.
 In this example we will use the same gonnacry sample we used in our paper.

-*Requirements*: You need radare2 installed on your machine.
-To install it look at https://github.com/radareorg/radare2.
+*Requirements*: To predict names for your own binary you need radare2 installed on your machine.
+To install it take a look at https://github.com/radareorg/radare2.

 ---